2015 Northern Chile floods and mudflow: State of emergency

 The authorities and citizens reported cases of speculation and hoarding of food and staples.
-The government announced a lawsuit against those conducting unjustified price increases, and in supermarkets and service stations rationed the sale of certain products and fuels.
+The go government announced a lawsuit against those conducting unjustified price increases, and in supermarkets and service stations rationed the sale of certain products and fuels.
 In La Serena and Coquimbo the stock of bottled water scarcity product sold out due to problems in processing water Elqui river.

 The Chilean Navy sent to the port of Chañaral the Rancagua and Chacabuco barges emergency vehicles, supplies and Marines, along with the ship Sergeant Aldea.
 The government allocated 1.1 billion Chilean peso for the reconstruction.